Examples#

 context.

-But we would also like to expose it for any route scope
+But we would also like to expose it for any route scope, on a custom

 operation (which is matching a custom route action with the same